RolnickLab/geospatial-tools/CONTRIBUTING.md

 ```

 To add a new dependency to a specific group of dependencies
-(for exemple, the developer dependencies):
+(for example, the development dependencies):

 ```
 poetry add --group dev <dependency_name>